frictionlessdata/datapackage/json-table-schema/index.md

   field or fields on this resource that form the source part of the foreign key.
 The structure of the string or array is as per `primaryKey` above.
 * `MUST` have a property `reference` which MUST be a Hash.
 The Hash
   * `MAY` have a property `datapackage`.
-This property is a string being a url or name to a datapackage.
-If absent the implication is that this is a reference to a resource within the current data package.
-For self-referencing foreign keys, the value of `datapackage` `MUST` be empty.
+This property is a string being a url pointing to a Data Package or is the name of a datapackage.
+If absent the implication is that this is a reference to a resource within the current data package or this is self-referencing foreign key.
   * `MUST` have a property `resource` which is the name of the resource within the referenced data package.
 For self-referencing foreign keys, the value of `resource` `MUST` be `self`.
   * `MUST` have a property `fields` which is a string if the outer `fields` is a string, else an array of the same length as the outer `fields`, describing the field (or fields) references on the destination resource.
 The structure of